muhammadgaffar/PythTB.jl/README.md

 plot(k_dist,eigvals')
 ```

-See more advanced examples in 'examples' folder.
+See more advanced examples in `examples` folder.

+## Changelog

+#### v0.2
+- add KITE and PyBinding for transport properties calculation.

+#### v0.15
+- add function documentation for PythTB functionality.

+#### v0.12
+- remake visualization in pure julia plots, instead pyplot.

+#### v0.1
+- add PythTB package with full functionality and examples.

 ## Acknowledgement
-All credits are goes to PythTB developer:
+All credits go to PythTB, PyBindig, and KITE developers.
-- Sinisa Coh (University of California at Riverside)
-- David Vanderbilt (Rutgers University)

 ## TO DO
-- documentation
-- transport calculation (calc.jl), i.e dc conductivity, optical conductivity
+- add KITE packages (full functionality)
+- add PyBinding packages (full functionality)
+- make docker images for lazy deps installation

 ## Goal
-PythTB.jl aims for fast, easy, and rich calculation of physical observable
-based on Tight Binding approach.
+PythTB.jl aims to unify all functionality of established packages based on Tight Binding approach in JULIA!